Flawless Shade: Career

 In 2020, during the COVID-19 pandemic, Flawless Shade curated the Portland Pride event "Support Your Queer Black Entertainers", a series of video testimonials featuring local Black queer performers that raised $2,000 for the featured entertainers.
 She also participated in Portland Pride's event "Introvert: Digital Drag Show", which was described as a "night of socially distant drag".
 Flawless Shade was featured in The Library, a web series featuring queer Portlanders that was presented by Logan Lynn and Top Level Design for the top-level domain name .gay.
 She represented Oregon in GLAAD's video, which featured drag queens from all 50 states and Washington, D.C., and sought to mobilize voters in the 2020 U.S. presidential election.
 Flawless Shade hosted and performed at Botanist House's drag show as of 2021.
 She also co-hosted a tea dance for Portland Pride and performed at Seattle's PrideFest in 2021.
+She performed at the defunct Sissy Bar in 2023.

-Under his real name, Jordan competed on the first season of Painted with Raven, subscription-based streaming service WOW Presents Plus's cosmetics competition series featuring Raven that debuted in late 2021.
+Under their real name, Jordan competed on the first season of Painted with Raven, subscription-based streaming service WOW Presents Plus's cosmetics competition series featuring Raven that debuted in late 2021.
+Jordan was a runner-up, and said they received death threats when the show aired.
+In 2024, Jordan appeared in and out of drag in the music video for "Fear", the lead single on Logic's studio album Ultra 85.
+Jordan co-produced the video, the final shot of which shows them "reclining on a chair, staring out a nighttime window after a high-energy show".

 Personal life

 Jordan is Black and queer.
-He lives in Portland and has described himself as a "Black gay genderfluid person who is a drag queen".
+They live in Portland and have described themself as a "Black gay genderfluid person who is a drag queen".
 In 2017, Jordan called police and filmed a man who was harassing patrons at Scandals, a gay bar in Portland.

 As of 2021, Flawless Shade is a member of House of Shade.